LukeNZ/launchpad/message-architecture.md

 **Created by**: Any user.

 Sent to the server by a client when they join the application.
 The client may include an optional authentication token if they would like to be identified as a privileged user or moderator.
+As a join event is not broadcast to other clients, it does not have an `event_id`.

 ## Client to Server

     {
-        token: <string>
+        token: <string?>
     }

 # msg:typingStatus